microfoam/maximal/waves/chowder/README.md

 ## Chowder chunk: *seq-64-snippet-Rnx_symmetry.txt*
 A 9-mer repeat is skipped in the process of evaluating earlier overlapping repeats.
 This does not occur when the reverse complement is run.
-This behavior is elicited under '-x' sequeeze (hence '-Rnx' in the file name).
+This behavior is elicited under '-x' squeeze (hence '-Rnx' in the file name).
 This cinching issue was discovered while addressing an unrelated transition calling issue with the same overlapping repeats (4-mer and 7-mer).
+As explained below, after working on this a bit additional aspects were revealed.

 Top strand comes out like this:
 ```